107: The DVD of anger

 Oh, is it...

-People don't like it when people recline their seats maybe it's a way to stop that
+People don't like it when people recline their seats.
+Maybe it's a way to stop that.

-hat hanger hanger.
+hat hanger.

 Things you don't wear anymore.